manofsteel-ab/System-Design-and-Design-Patterns/README.md

 ## Types of design patterns
 There are mainly three types of design patterns

-- Creational
+- Creational (Mostly based on polymorphism concept)
-- Structural
+- Structural (Mostly based on inheritance)
-- Behavioral
+- Behavioral (Mostly based on methods and their signature)